 Read about the unique funding structure, program design and success measuresCheck out the fact sheet here

-Breaking Barriers offsite link provides short-term rental subsidies and supportive services to homeless adults with felony offenses on probation in LA County to reduce recidivism to jail and prison and increase housing retention.
+Breaking Barriers provides short-term rental subsidies and supportive services to homeless adults with felony offenses on probation in LA County to reduce recidivism to jail and prison and increase housing retention.

 Permanent Supportive Housing (PSH) Development

 The number of PSH units being developed across Los Angeles is not nearly enough to meet the need.
-For more than 10 years, the Hilton Foundation has provided Program Related Investment loans to the national Community Development Financial Institution, CSH offsite link, to support and expedite the construction of PSH.
+For more than 10 years, the Hilton Foundation has provided Program Related Investment loans to the national Community Development Financial Institution, CSH, to support and expedite the construction of PSH.